 Pricing Under the RUO Channel

-RUO labeling allows research-grade pricing distinct from clinical product.
-BAC Water Depot's CAT # BW-10 is priced at $9.99 single, $7.49/vial in 10-packs, $6.99/vial in 25-packs, and from $6.49/vial on bulk orders, with a 30-day money-back guarantee and an average rating of 4.9/5 from 387 verified orders.
+RUO labeling unlocks research-grade pricing that sits apart from clinical product.
+BAC Water Depot's CAT # BW-10 runs $9.99 single, $7.49/vial in 10-packs, $6.99/vial in 25-packs, and from $6.49/vial on bulk orders — backed by a 30-day money-back guarantee and an average rating of 4.9/5 from 387 verified orders.

 Frequently Asked Questions